-Any Ei3000 series Alarms can be hardwire interconnected with other Aico mains Alarms such as Ei2110e, Ei160e and Ei140RC series.
+Any Ei3000 series Alarms can be hardwire interconnected with other Aico mains Alarms such as the Ei140e series.

-Note: A maximum of 12 Fire / Smoke / Heat / CO Alarms and accessory devices can be interconnected in an Aico Alarm system.
+Note: A maximum of 12 devices can be interconnected in an Aico Alarm system.

-If you wish to connect more than 12 alarms, contact the Aico Technical Department on 01691 664100.
+If you wish to connect more than 12 devices, contact the Aico Technical Department on 01691 664100.